 Georgia in HRW’s Annual Human Rights Report

-The Human Rights Watch, an international human rights monitoring organization, issued on January 17 its annual World Report, a country-by-country analysis on the state of human rights in more than 90 countries and territories worldwide, covering developments of 2018.
+On January 14, the Human Rights Watch, an international human rights monitoring organization, issued its annual World Report, a country-by-country analysis on the state of human rights in 95 countries and territories worldwide, covering developments of 2019.

 This post is also available in: ქართული (Georgian) Русский (Russian)